 HGCA Chairman Jonathan Tipples offered the authority’s view.
 "Our policy is that we will be driven by the science," he said.
 "The problem is that it is being driven by certain newspapers and pressure groups."

 He had his own views as a farmer.
 "I won’t grow it until someone wants to buy it."

-The biotechnology companies have taken the wrong approach, he said.
-To gain consumer acceptance, GM crops have to show advantages for the consumer rather than the farmer.
-“Until there’s something for them, they won’t be interested,” he said.
+The biotechnology companies had taken the wrong approach.
+To gain consumer acceptance, GM crops had to show advantages for the consumer rather than the farmer.
+"Until there’s something for them, they won’t be interested," he said.

 He is not looking for very specific quality.
 "When you’re looking to purchase a million tonnes of wheat into a single site, your opportunities to pick and choose are limited," he said.
 "It’s difficult to be picky."

 He stressed that the industry in Britain is in its early stages.
 "It has to mature," he said.
 "It’s a new industry."